Hemanth0411/Nirman-cli/README.md

 Build a project structure from a Markdown tree file.

 positional arguments:
-  input_file            Path to the Markdown file containing the project structure (extensions allowed: .md, .markdown) .
+  input_file            Path to the Markdown file containing the project structure (must have a .md or .markdown extension).

 options:
   -h, --help            show this help message and exit